mudasirbabbar/first_repo/first.md

 My name is Mudasir and I am from Pakistan
-I am Post postgraduate in Plant Breeding and Genetics
+I am a postgraduate in Plant Breeding and Genetics.
+I am learning Python ka chilla with Aammar.